Date:

 Link Ray

-Knowing that they have a potential hitRay and his band found a studio to record "Rumble.".
-However, when the band started playing, Ray realized that the sound was wrong:
+Knowing that they have a potential hitRay and his band found a studio to record in.
+"Rumble.".
+However, when the band started playing, Ray realised the sound wasn't right:

-"The sound was too clean-the amps were jumping up and down at the concert, burning with the power of the sound!"
+"The sound was too clean - at the gig the amps were jumping up and down, blaring with the force of the sound!"

 At some point.
-Ray I couldn't take it anymore and ripped the cover off the amplifier:
+Ray I couldn't take it anymore and ripped the cover off the amp:

-"I started experimenting: making holes in the speakers with a pencil, trying to recreate the dirty, fuzzy sound I got on stage.
-And on the third time I succeeded!"
+"I started experimenting: poking holes in the speakers with a pencil, trying to recreate that muddy, fuzzy sound I got on stage.
+And the third time I did it, I succeeded!"

 Jimi Hendrix